Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 Mistake #2: Using Only the Big Light

-You know what I’m talking about.
-The single overhead light.
-The harsh, ceiling-mounted, one-bulb-fits-all situation.
-You walk into the room, you flip the switch, and your living room is suddenly being interrogated.
-(My friend Hannah calls this “the big light” and refuses to use it after 4 p.m., which is, I think, correct.)
+There is a single overhead light that is especially bad.
+It’s brutal, just one light mounted on the ceiling.
+You walk into the room, flip the switch, and suddenly your living room is being interrogated.
+(My friend Hannah calls these “the big light” and seems to be right on the money when she refuses to use them after 4 p.m.)

 What to do instead: Layered lighting.
 This is the single biggest “I don’t know why this room feels nicer now” trick in interior design.
 You want at least three different light sources at three different heights.
 Floor lamp (tall), table lamp (medium), maybe a small accent lamp or candle (low).
 Use warm bulbs (look for “soft white” or 2700K, NOT “daylight” or 5000K).
 Suddenly the room has dimension.
 Suddenly it feels like a place a real human chose to put themselves in on purpose.